-Online — search the Sage Catalog, place your holds (limit 9), and then wait until we call you to confirm your order and to schedule your pick-up time.
-Please be patient as it may take up to 24 hours for us to fill your order.
+Online — search the Sage Catalog, place your holds (Limit 9.
+If you need more than 9 items, call us instead.), and then wait until we call you to confirm your order.
+Please be patient as it may take up to 24 hours (longer for weekends) for us to fill your order.

 Orders subject to availability.
 Consider ordering a few extra items.
 Items ordered from other libraries may be delayed or not available.